Ontario Court of Appeal Determines Police Jurisdiction in Child Custody Enforcement

 The Court of Appeal did not agree with the appellants’ submissions.
 It ruled the Police Services Act did not contemplate issues such as the one at hand.
 Like the trial judge, the Court of Appeal turned to the Children’s Law Reform Act, particularly the word “jurisdiction.”
 The Court’s held the OPP does have jurisdiction in Waterloo, and that two police forces could have overlapping jurisdiction.
 As a result, there is no legislative gap.
 The Court of Appeal did note that the OPP would not have been the preferred police force for the matter had the child been located outside of Waterloo.

 Child Custody and access arrangements must be made when parents separate or divorce.
 These arrangements can influence other issues, such as child support, spousal support and the division of property.
 Reaching such arrangements can also be emotionally difficult.
-The lawyers at Arbesman Hamilton LLP have experience helping clients through all stages of separation and divorce, including child custody and access arrangements and would be pleased to schedule a consultation with you.
+The lawyers at NULaw have experience helping clients through all stages of separation and divorce, including child custody and access arrangements and would be pleased to schedule a consultation with you.
 We can be reached at 416-481-5604 or online.